ronsun/MoreNet.PlaceholderConfiguration/README.md

 ### What's this
-This is an extension to make configuration support placeholder with environment variable.
+This is an extension to replace placeholder in configuration by environment variable.
 The format of placeholder is `${The_Variable}`, and it will replced by value set in environment variable.
 It support `reloadOnChange` except environment variables.

 ### How to use